Frequently Asked Questions

 Additionally, many products within the state may not be subject to a sales tax.
 Examples of such products include industrial production, which is material used or consumed to produce a product; capital equipment; clothing; and utilities used in industrial production.

-Local residents are encouraged to review this website for detailed information.
-To share comments and ask questions, visit the Connect page, email growingtogether@maplegrovemn.gov, or leave a message by calling 763-494-6519.
+Maple Grove residents are encouraged to review this website for detailed information.
+To share comments and ask questions, visit the connect page, email growingtogether@maplegrovemn.gov, or leave a message by calling 763-494-6519.